-The Recoverthol App is a self-quantifying tool that you can use to predict the effect of an alcoholic beverage on your body, prior to drinking.
+The Recoverthol App is a self-monitoring tool that you can use to predict the effect of an alcoholic beverage on your body, prior to drinking.
 It keeps a track of how many standard drinks you have consumed, so that you can stick to the recommended guidelines.
-The app also calculates the time to sober, so that the user can estimate what time they would need to stop drinking in order to be sober for work the next day, or to allow for a good night’s sleep so that they can be on their A-game the next day.
+The app also calculates the time to sober, so that the user can estimate what time they would need to stop drinking in order to be sober for work the next day, or to allow for a good night’s sleep.

 Now that you know the same glass of wine has a different effect depending on your weight and gender, you can manage yourself accordingly.
 Maybe you will wait a while or have a lighter drink.
 Knowledge is the key, and prevention is better than cure.

 At Recoverthol, we believe that you can enjoy the good things in life by being smart about the way in which you use alcohol.
-By pacing ourselves, being accountable for the amount of alcohol we drink, and using Recoverthol to support the way in which our bodies metabolise alcohol, we can all seize the day tomorrow, and live the life we want.
+By pacing ourselves, being accountable for the amount of alcohol we drink, and using Recoverthol to support the way in which our bodies metabolise alcohol.

-So, first know what is the effect of alcohol on your body?
+So, first know what is the effect of alcohol on your body.
 Find out how long it will take for your body to metabolise one standard drink?
-Take precautions, put your helmet on, and take Recoverthol before you drink.

 Recoverthol is the sunscreen you need to use when you go out (drinking that is!).